ppone/docs/guides/chasing2.md

 # Chasing

-SmartChasing helps you close the gap on getting paid by codifying your invoice distribution and follow ups.
+Smart Chasing helps you close the gap on getting paid by codifying your invoice distribution and follow ups.
 Once setup, Invoiced will ensure that collection activities always happen on time.

 ## How It Works